isl-org/OpenBot/android/app/README.md

 ### Model Management

 All models are quantized for better performance on embedded devices.
 Please refer to section below for a short description of the available models and benchmarking results.
 The [mean Average Precision (mAP)](https://kharshit.github.io/blog/2019/09/20/evaluation-metrics-for-object-detection-and-segmentation) is computed on the validation set of the [COCO Detection 2017](https://cocodataset.org/#detection-2017) dataset.
-The runtime is averaged across 100 frames and reported in frames per second (fps).
+Each model is run for about 1 minute; the inference time is averaged across the last 100 frames and reported in frames per second (fps).
 Note that models with larger input resolution might be better for smaller objects despite lower mAP.

 <p align="left">
 <img src="../../docs/images/screen_model_management.jpg" alt="Alt text" width="25%" />